Welcome to our epic formal living room design gallery.

 35. White walls are best in reflecting light and they complement furniture of any color.
 But depending on the direction your living room faces, the paint or colors you use can appear different.
 Plan wall paints and furniture colors depending on whether your room is south, north, east or west facing.

-36. Rooms that are south facing and let in plenty of natural light can be painted with both cool and warm colors, since all colors look great.
+36. Rooms that are south facing and let in plenty of natural light can be painted with both cool and warm colors since all colors look great.
 Use pale tones and a limited color palette to create an airy and light space.
 Pale blues can create an airy ambiance while red-based light neutrals lend warmth and sophistication.

 37. Bright white lighting on woodwork and walls can add crispness to south-facing rooms.

 38. East facing rooms can be bluish, so a blue or green color palette should be used.
-Keep the colors pale and watch them come alive in morning sunlight.
+Keep the colors pale and watch them come alive in the morning sunlight.

 39. Light in east facing rooms can change throughout the day.
 Darker tone furniture helps to make the walls appear lighter.